Cyrus the Great Day

-The holiday prominently consists of gatherings at the tomb of Cyrus in Pasargadae, Fars Province.
-2016 observance sparked a revolt and protest against the current regime.
-In October 2021 Iranian police barred people from visiting the mausoleum.
+Cyrus the Great Day (روز کوروش بزرگ Rūz-e Kuroš-e Bozorg) is an unofficial holiday in Iran.
+Secular and nationalist in nature, it commemorates the legacy of Cyrus II of Persia, who founded the Achaemenid Empire in the 6th century BCE.
+It is observed annually on the 7th of Aban on the Iranian Solar Hijri calendar, thus corresponding to a date between 28 and 31 October on the international Gregorian calendar.

+Celebrations typically consist of public gatherings at Pasargadae, where the tomb of Cyrus the Great is located.
+Though Cyrus the Great Day itself has not had official recognition, similar gatherings at Pasargadae were informally endorsed by the Pahlavi dynasty, and Iran's last king Mohammad Reza Pahlavi also had Cyrus' tomb renovated for the 2,500-year celebration of the Persian Empire in October 1971.
+Since the Islamic Revolution in 1979, the Islamic Republic government has occasionally cracked down on celebratory gatherings at Pasargadae; the 2016 Cyrus the Great Revolt saw the eruption of a major anti-government protest near Cyrus' tomb, ultimately leading to the broader 2017–2018 Iranian protests.
+In October 2021, Iranian police officers barred people from visiting Cyrus' tomb for the holiday.

-History of observance
+History

 Based on some historical records, 29 October was the day when Cyrus entered Babylon after the Neo-Babylonian Empire fell to the Achaemenid Persians in the Battle of Opis.
 The holiday is observed by Iranian nationalists and monarchists to pay homage to Iran's pre-Islamic history.

 The celebrations are unofficial, and the holiday is not designated on any official calendar, neither on the Iranian calendars nor on those of the UNESCO.
 There have been calls for the Iranian government to recognize the day at the official level.
 In 2017, Bahram Parsaei, the representative of the electoral district of Shiraz in the Iranian parliament, openly voiced the demand for the state to recognize and observe the holiday.